csc-training/Kielipankki/slides/puhti_jupyter_intro.md

 * We'll be running Jupyter on Puhti <div class="column"><img src="img/jupyter_menu.png"></div>

-* You tell a web interface what resources you want, and they appear at your fingertips (in theory)
+* You tell a web interface what resources you want, and they appear at your fingertips

+* You may have to wait for the resources to be come available, especially if you asked for a lot

 * The full Puhti environment, with file system and software modules available